 In 1997 British botanist Angus Paxton Heeps, who once served on the Board of Directors of the American Association of Botanical Garden and worked in Atlanta as a landscape architect, observed how English gardeners were successfully growing specific Eucalyptus species throughout the U.K. Fully aware that there was only a 10 degree temperature difference in average winter temps between the U.K. and metro Atlanta, Angus began propagating and testing these cold hardy varieties at his nursery operation in McDonough, GA and incorporating the hardiest ones into his high-end landscape designs

-Now, after planting a minimum of 12 of each species (over 500 total), in various locations, our team is identifying the most outstanding varieties for the region.
+Now, after planting minimums of 12 of each species (over 500 total) in various locations, and taking part in the prestigious NC State / Assoc. of Specialty Cut Flower Growers 2019 Seed Trails, our team is identifying the most outstanding varieties for the region.